bibek12345/DIPC/CloudWorkshop_DIPC_1100.md

     these pages has three tiles and a table:
     ![](images/1100/image1100_2.png)

     a.
 Agent Health

-        This tile reports whether capture and delivery plugins related to Oracle Data Integration Platform Cloud tasks are running on the data sources or not which is different from the status of the agents displayed on the Agents page.
+        This tile reports whether capture and delivery plugins related to Oracle Data Integration Platform Cloud tasks are running on the data sources or not which is different from the status of the agents displayed on the **Agents page**.

     b.
 Job Health

-        The Job Health tile located in the Monitor page of Oracle Data Integration Platform Cloud displays information for all the Jobs ever run on the server.
+        The Job Health tile located in the **Monitor page** of Oracle Data Integration Platform Cloud displays information for all the Jobs ever run on the server.

     c.
 Top Duration Report

-        The Top Duration tile in the Summary page of Monitor displays the top three jobs with the longest duration.
+        The Top Duration tile in the **Summary page** of Monitor displays the top three jobs with the longest duration.
 Duration of a job is the job's end time minus its start time.

     d.
 Top Data Report

         This tile displays the top three Jobs with highest throughput in the past three days.
 Throughput is the number of operations replicated in the past three days in Megabytes/second.

     e.
 Top Lag Report

         This tile displays the top three running Jobs with the most lag.
-The replication lag is calculated as difference in seconds between the time that a record was processed in the target and the timestamp of that process received through Data Integration Platform Cloud\'s running agents on the source.
+The replication lag is calculated as difference in seconds between the time that a record was processed in the target and the timestamp of that process received through Data Integration Platform Cloud’s running agents on the source.

 ## Create Policies
 -----------------

-Policies enable you to specify conditions for when and how often a job should run and when you should be notified.
+**Policies** enable you to specify conditions for when and how often a job should run and when you should be notified.

-Policies are a set of conditions for job activities.
+**Policies** are a set of conditions for job activities.
 If the conditions are met, a job will execute or you'll receive a notification.
-You're alerted to new notifications within the Data Integration Platform Cloud console.
+You're alerted to new notifications within the **Data Integration Platform Cloud console**.
 The alert icon at the top of the page displays the number of new notifications you have.

-### Creating a New Notification Policy
+### Create a New Notification Policy

-A Notification is an alert that you receive in Data Integration Platform Cloud when Notification Policy conditions are met.
+A **Notification** is an alert that you receive in Data Integration Platform Cloud when Notification Policy conditions are met.

-A notification is an alert you get about one of your jobs when certain Notification Policy conditions are met.
+A **Notification** is an alert you get about one of your jobs when certain Notification Policy conditions are met.
 To view your notifications, click the **Notifications** icon, displayed as a bell, accessible from any page in your Data Integration Platform Cloud console.